 Each topic will be presented through a practical application, that will serve as a basis to review implementation aspects as well as theoretical principles of the numerical methods involved.
 Several exercises in Matlab/Octave are proposed.

 - Slides and Course Notes

 - Deepnote Labs

 - An Introduction to Programming and Numerical Methods

-LANGUAGE OF ECTS CREDITS LECTURES TUTORIALS LAB PROJECT EXAM English 4 10 hrs 0 hrs 20 hrs 0 hrs 2 hrs
+LANGUAGE OF INSTRUCTION ECTS CREDITS LECTURES TUTORIALS LAB PROJECT EXAM English 4 10 hrs 20 hrs 0 hrs 0 hrs 2 hrs